BLAOW! is a photo book about the Wu-Tang Clan 36 Chambers 20th Anniversary Tour 2013

 Wu-Tang Clan recently announced a 25th anniversary tour.
 This triggered fond memories and I returned to look in my photo archive.
 I had captured a special journey.
 I thought maybe I could do something concrete and permanent with my archive.
 I decided to publish a photo book.

 BLAOW! is that photo book.

-I have curated the images to show the energy of the band, the wall of love from the audiences, the repetitive back beat of show road show road show road, the relentless ebb and flow of tour life.
+I have curated the images to show the energy of the band, the wall of love from the audience, the repetitive back beat of show road show road show road, the relentless ebb and flow of touring.
 This book is a personal glimpse of life on the road with the greatest hip hop band of all time.

 I learnt so much working with Wu-Tang Clan, it was like a university.
 I learnt about survival… I learnt about life.
-I worked with Wu-Tang Clan for 6 or 7 years before stepping back to take up a staff retainer in Beverly Hills with my old friend Duke Dumont.
+I worked with Wu-Tang Clan for 7 years before stepping back to take up the offer of a staff retainer in Beverly Hills with my old friend Duke Dumont.
 I went to the Wu-Tang Clan office in LA to tell Divine and Torrie face to face.
 They both wished me well.
 Nobody is indispensable and Divine is always happy when a member of his team rises.
-Divine said he was proud of the way I had progressed in the industry and now that his boy was working inside Live Nation he could call me.
-When the time was right he could call me to set up a meeting to discuss that global arena tour we had visualised during the re-birth in 2011.
+Divine said he was proud of the way I had progressed in the industry and now that his boy was working inside Live Nation he could call me when the time was right, he could call me to set up a meeting to discuss that global arena tour we had visualised during the re-birth in 2011.

 BLAOW! was launched on 3 May 2019 at The Print Manufactory, Coventry, UK http://printmanufactory.com

 If you would like to host a BLAOW! book event please get in touch.
 I can organise the exhibition prints, the tour jacket, I can give an interview, answer questions, sign books and relay anecdotes about touring with Wu-Tang Clan … and if you want to make a night of it I could even DJ.